sqwxl/playdate.nvim/README.md

 ## FAQ

-### Why is the Playdate Simulator display crash message when recompiling?
+### Why is the Playdate Simulator displaying crash messages when recompiling?

 You may need to disable the crash report prompt in your Playdate Simulator settings (Settings > General > Privacy > Send Crash Reports).